Jarred Kelenic Player Props: Mariners vs. Brewers

 Jarred Kelenic At The Plate

-- Kelenic leads Seattle with 17 hits, batting .333 this season with nine extra-base hits.
+- Kelenic leads Seattle in total hits (17) this season while batting .315 with nine extra-base hits.

-- Among the qualifying hitters, he ranks 21st in batting average, while his on-base percentage ranks 43rd and he is fifth in slugging.
+- Among qualifying hitters in MLB, he ranks 27th in batting average, 38th in on-base percentage, and 11th in slugging.

-- In seven games this season, Kelenic has picked up an RBI, with more than one RBI once.
+- Kelenic has driven in a run in seven games this year (43.8%), including one multiple-RBI game.

-- In seven of 15 games this year, he has scored, including multiple runs once.
+- In seven of 16 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.